LiyrAstroph/PyCALI/docs/intercali.rst

 Basic Equations
 ===============
-By taking :math:`5100A` continuum flux densities and H :math:`\beta` emission line fluxes as an example, the intercalibration between datasets observed by different telescopes is written
+By taking :math:`5100` A continuum flux densities and H :math:`\beta` emission line fluxes as an example, the intercalibration between datasets observed by different telescopes is written